RicRicci22/dncs-lab/README.md

 Now we focus on the most important command in this file:

 **Line 4:** We installed `curl`, a very important command for have the possibility to transfer data of a web-page hosted in `host-2-c` that we will browse.
 **Line 6:** We set `eth1`, the host interface, UP.
-**Line 7:** In this line we assigned an IP adress with properly subnet-mask to the `host-1-a eth1`.
+**Line 7:** In this line we assigned an IP address with properly subnet-mask to the `host-1-a eth1`.
 **Line 8:** We assigned a static route for all the packet with 192.168.248.0/21 destination.
 This destination includes all the other subnets in this project.
 All packet with 192.168.248.0/21 destination goes to the 192.168.249.1 the ip address of `eth1.11 router-1` interface.

 ## host1b.sh